ziqian-Z/Bayesian-ML-with-Gen-AI-Final-Project/README.md

  - 50,000 observations were randomly sampled from the cleaned dataset.

- - To reduce computational cost for TapPFN construction, 20,000 observations were used for training and model experimentation.
+ - To reduce computational cost for TabPFN construction, 20,000 observations were used for training and model experimentation.

 All sampling preserves the original class distribution of default and non-default observations.